-A study of the role of carbohydrates, fats, proteins, vitamins, minerals, water and dietary supplements in optimal performance, including methods for calculating energy needs/expenditures and programs for weight loss/gain.
+A study of the digestion, absorption, and utilization of nutrients as they relate to general health and activity-specific energy systems.
+Examines the role of carbohydrates, fat, protein, vitamins, minerals, water and dietary supplements in optimal performance, as well as methods for calculating energy needs and expenditures and programs for weight loss/gain.
 NOTE: Requirement for Sports Injury Emphasis.